mantidproject/mantid/docs/source/tutorials/index.rst

 *Extending Mantid with Python* demonstrates how you can become a power user and really stretch the capabilities of Mantid, by developing your own scripts.

-*ILL training* gives an ILL site-specific introduction to many of the features of Mantid.

 .. toctree::
    :hidden:
    :glob:
    :maxdepth: 3

    mantid_basic_course/index
-   ill_training/index

 **Sections:**